voidshard/silo/README.md

 ## Why

-I needed a simple way to allow a set of workers to read & write file(s) that they can all then fetch for a home project.
+I needed a way to read & write resources over the network for a home project.

 ## Before You Start